ja-tum-kor-tum-dai/mairu-backend/CONTRIBUTING.md

 # Contributing to this project

 First of all,
 Thanks for your interest in this project.
-This project, we created for fun and in short times during the "Stupid Hackathon #5" event.
+This project, we created for fun and in short times during the [Stupid Hackathon Thailand #5](https://stupidhackth.github.io/5/) event.
 It has much room for improvement and it will have hidden bugs (and we don't like it at all 😞).

 But before you, the contributor to contribute this project with creativity and amazing idea or help us to fix hidden bugs.